Homotopy Type of Intersections of Real Bruhat Cells in Dimension 6: Final remarks and open problems

 \begin{enumerate} \item There are 6 permutations with 2 orbits, each containing 32 elements.
 For these permutations, the Euler characteristic of the components is 1, indicating that they are possibly contractible.

-\item There are 8 permutations with five orbits: three containing 16 elements and two with 8 elements.
+\item There are 8 permutations with five orbits each: three of them containing 16 elements and two with 8 elements.

-\begin{enumerate} \item Four permutations have four orbits whose components have Euler characteristics equal to 1, suggesting potential contractibility, while one orbit has a component with an Euler characteristic equal to 0, suggesting a nontrivial homotopy type.
-Although we have drawn the CW complexes for these components, which suggest they are homotopically equivalent to $\mathbb{S}^1$, the complexity of these drawings makes them difficult to present in full detail at this time.
+\begin{enumerate} \item Four permutations have four orbits whose components have Euler characteristics equal to 1, compatible with a trivial homotopy type, while one orbit has a component with an Euler characteristic equal to 0, which means a nontrivial homotopy type.
+Although we have constructed the CW complexes for these components, which suggest they are homotopically equivalent to $\mathbb{S}^1$, the complexity of these constructions makes them difficult to present in full detail in the present paper.

 \item Four permutations exhibit three orbits with components that have Euler characteristics equal to 1, indicating potential contractibility.
 Two orbits, however, show components with Euler characteristics equal to 2.
-For these, we have drawn the CW complexes and found that, in one orbit, there are two copies of a contractible CW complex consisting of 56 0-cells, 96 1-cells, 46 2-cells, and 5 3-cells.
-In the other orbit, there are two distinct components: one with 16 0-cells, 16 1-cells, and 1 2-cell, which is contractible, and another with 128 0-cells, 240 1-cells, 175 2-cells, 52 3-cells, and 6 4-cells.
-This latter component has an Euler characteristic of 1, suggesting a potentially trivial homotopy type. \end{enumerate} \end{enumerate}
+For these, we have constructed the CW complexes and found that one orbit contains two copies of a contractible CW complex consisting of 56 0-cells, 96 1-cells, 46 2-cells, and 5 3-cells.
+In the other orbit, there are two distinct components.
+One of them has 16 0-cells, 16 1-cells, and 1 2-cell, which is contractible.
+The other one has 128 0-cells, 240 1-cells, 175 2-cells, 52 3-cells, and 6 4-cells.
+Therefore, this component has Euler characteristic equal to 1, compatible with a trivial homotopy type. \end{enumerate} \end{enumerate}